algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 | Lives | ![lives](img/lives.png) |
 | Bonus | ![bonus](img/bonus_fruits.png) |

+---

-Here is a general idea of what the final product will look like: (because our game won't exactly look alike to what is shown in the photo)
+Here is a general idea of what the final product will look like :

 ![game](img/resume.png)